nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

-# Android Science Camera Image 2 (sci_cam_image2)
+# Android Science Camera Image (sci_cam_image2)

 This is a guest science android application that takes full-resolution pictures with the science camera.
-It uses the Android camera2 API, unlike the earlier sci_cam_image app, which is a huge change.

 The pictures are published on the

   /hw/cam_sci/compressed

 topic via ROS, at full or reduced resolution.
-The image dimensions, etc., are published on
+The image dimensions and other metadata are published on

   /hw/cam_sci_info

 The full-resolution images may be saved locally on HLP, and can be fetched later.

 This app has a minimal GUI consisting of an image preview window.
 The user should start and stop this application remotely via the guest